 From the Project dialog, first make sure the Configuration field is set to All Configurations.

-Then, click C/C++ > Language tab, and set Disable Language Extensions to Yes (/Za).
+Then, click C/C++ > Language tab, and set Conformance mode to Yes (/permissive-).

 Disable compiler extensions via Settings menu > Compiler > Compiler flags tab, then find and check the -pedantic-errors option.